dk9480/DK9480/README.md

 ## 🧭 My Journey

-- Began with web development fundamentals and evolved into backend and AI systems
+- Started by crafting web interfaces, then moved deeper into backend engineering and AI systems that power real applications.
-- Interested in how systems behave under real-world constraints — APIs under load, noisy NLP pipelines
+- Fascinated by system behavior at scale — API performance under load, data consistency, and NLP pipelines in imperfect environments.
-- Learn by building real projects, breaking assumptions, and iterating toward reliable systems
+- My approach is simple: build, break, learn, and rebuild until the system works the way it should in the real world.

 ---